-- (c) except as a result of any debt restructuring to which the company is a party, shareholders' economic interests in the company are not affected by implementation of the proposal. - 2.11 Exercise of rights of compulsory acquisition

-Except with the consent of the Executive, where any person seeks to acquire or privatise a company by means of an offer and the use of compulsory acquisition rights, such rights may only be exercised if, in addition to satisfying any requirements imposed by law, acceptances of the offer and purchases (in each case of the disinterested shares) made by the offeror and persons acting in concert with it during the period of 4 months after posting the initial offer document total 90% of the disinterested shares.
+(c) except as a result of any debt restructuring to which the company is a party, shareholders' economic interests in the company are not affected by implementation of the proposal.
+2.11 Exercise of rights of compulsory acquisition Except with the consent of the Executive, where any person seeks to acquire or privatise a company by means of an offer and the use of compulsory acquisition rights, such rights may only be exercised if, in addition to satisfying any requirements imposed by law, acceptances of the offer and purchases (in each case of the disinterested shares) made by the offeror and persons acting in concert with it during the period of 4 months after posting the initial offer document total 90% of the disinterested shares.
+Notes to Rule 2:

+1. Conflicts of interest

 A conflict of interest exists, for instance, when there are significant cross-shareholdings between an offeror and the offeree company, when a number of directors are common to both companies or when a person is a substantial shareholder in both companies.
 See also Schedule VII.

 2. Competent independent advice

 The requirement for competent independent advice is important in all transactions under the Codes when such advice is specifically required.
 It is essential that the reasons underlying the advice and the recommendations are clearly stated and that the adviser discusses all relevant factors with the independent board committee.
-As the responsibility borne by the adviser is considerable the board of the offeree company or potential offeree company should appoint an independent adviser as soon as possible after it becomes aware of the possibility that an offer may be made (see Rule 2.8).
+As the responsibility borne by the adviser is considerable the board of the offeree company or potential offeree company

+March 2014 TC-2.7